populationgenomics/rare-disease/reanalysis/README.md

 This component brings in the PanelApp, Classification VCF, and Compound-Het VCF

-1. Digest the compound-het VCF, and store as a lookup of `Sample -> Variant -> Pair`
+1. Digest compound-het VCF; store lookup of `Sample -> Variant -> Pair`
-2. Digest the PanelApp data, storing a representation of the MOI to apply to each gene
+2. Digest PanelApp data, store the MOI for each gene
 3. Iterate over each variant in the Classified VCF
    1. If the variant has a Class 2 flag:
       1. Check that the gene is newly green in Panel, or